Learning Outcomes

 - LCTs are immediately chargeable to IHT; if the donor dies within seven years, a further charge arises at the death rate.

-- Taper relief reduces the IHT payable on gifts made three to seven years before death.
+- Taper relief reduces the IHT payable on gifts made three to seven years before death; it applies to tax, not value.

-- Credit is given for lifetime tax paid on LCTs if a further charge arises on death.
+- Credit is given for lifetime tax paid on LCTs if a further charge arises on death; no refund if tapered death‑rate tax is lower.

 Key Terms and Concepts